torvalds/linux/Documentation/admin-guide/ras.rst

    Each QPI is exported as a different memory controller.

 2) The MC has the ability to inject errors to test drivers.
-The drivers implement this functionality via some error injection nodes:
+The drivers implement this functionality via some error injection yesdes:

-   For injecting a memory error, there are some sysfs nodes, under ``/sys/devices/system/edac/mc/mc?/``:
+   For injecting a memory error, there are some sysfs yesdes, under ``/sys/devices/system/edac/mc/mc?/``:

    - ``inject_addrmatch/*``: